mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 Try implementing the new behaviors on top of the [travel personality quiz program](../examples/tutorials/01_personality_quiz/index.js)--what kind of challenges do you face?

 From my experience, there were two major challenges; clearly expressing the desired robot behavior and implementing the desired behavior in a reactive programming framework.

+A finite state machine can model stateful robot behavior

 In the rest of this post, I'll first demonstrate using a finite state machine to express a complex desired behavior.
 Then I'll present a pattern for implementing a finite state machine in a reactive programming framework Cycle.js without scarifying maintainability.
 <!-- To address the first challenge, we'll use a finite state machine for its simplicity.